YAS-SIIN/crewmeister-frontend-react-test/README.md

 # Crewmeister Front-End challange test
 Hello,
-My name is Yasin Asadnezhad and I'm greatful of your taking time to my challange feedback.
+My name is Yasin Asadnezhad and I'm greatful that you have taken your time to give your feedback on my challange.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

 ## Available Scripts